dotnet/TorchSharp/docfx/articles/modules.md

 ## Parameter

 Many modules are just compositions of existing modules, but sometimes it will implement a novel algorithm.
-In this case, the `forward()` function will not just pass tensors from one module to another, but actually use TorchSharp operators and functions to perform arithmetic directly.
+In this case, the `forward()` method will not just pass tensors from one module to another, but actually use TorchSharp operators and functions to perform arithmetic directly.
 If this requires training of parameters, those parameters should be declared directly in the module.
 The Parameter class is a wrapper around tensor; its only purpose is to make sure that it is registered with the native runtime.

 For example, a re-implementation of 'Linear' would look something like: